 01. Graphic design: London Tube map

-The London Tube Map was originally created by London Underground electrical draughtsman Harry Beck in 1931, whose revolutionary idea was to abandon geographical accuracy in favour of geometric simplicity.
+The London Tube Map was originally created by Harry Beck, a London Underground electrical draughtsman, in 1931.
+His revolutionary idea was to abandon geographical accuracy in favour of geometric simplicity.

 Worst idea: Lots of other transit maps